Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

+## PROJECT AUTHOR: VANESSA NWANKWO
+## DATE CREATED: JUNE 2025
+## PROJECT TITLE: ANALYSING INTERNATIONAL DEBT STATISTICS
+## LANGUAGE / TOOLS USED: POSTGRESQL AND PYTHON

-## About the Data: The dataset used is international debt data collected by The World Bank, and provided by DataCamp.
+### About the Data: The dataset used is international debt data collected by The World Bank, and provided by DataCamp.

+## SUMMARY OF WORK DONE

+- Analyzed external debt data for 124 countries using advanced SQL (CTEs, JOINs, CASE, UNION ALL) techniques.

+- Focused on long-term debt indicators: disbursements, principal repayments, and interest payments.

+- Identified the top 20 countries with highest and lowest disbursements and repayments.

+- Calculated repayment rates and interest-to-principal ratios for 25+ countries, exposing red flags and debt servicing risks.

+- Highlighted vulnerable groups like Least Developed Countries (LDCs) and IDA-only borrowers.

+- Investigated country-specific cases like Russia’s 200,000% repayment rate, China’s 612%, and Somalia’s 1340%.

+- Produced visual dashboards using Python to simplify complex trends (e.g., interest burdens among top repayment countries).

+- Drafted policy-driven recommendations to guide debt sustainability, concessional lending, and financial relief efforts.

+- Delivered polished outputs for GitHub, LinkedIn, and presentation decks, optimized for storytelling and engagement.

+- Demonstrated ability to extract actionable insights from raw financial datasets to support global economic discussions.

+---

+# DETAILED PROJECT

 ## 🔹 Introduction